-The third flight for Project: Traveler in 2015 is scheduled for Saturday May 23rd in Hutchinson, KS.
+The third flight for Project: Traveler in 2015 has been rescheduled for Monday May 25rd in Hutchinson, KS.
 This flight will be a personal altitude record attempt and will consist of just a bare-minimum of one APRS transmitter and a streamer recovery.

 The APRS tracker will be the brand new ArduinoTrack design, based on the Ublox Max M8Q GPS engine and the latest version 1.10 PCB.
 No other cameras or equipment will be flown on this attempt.